sinarueeger/robust-data-analysis-with-r/docs/02-introduction-to-R.md

 # Introduction to R

 > As developers, “tidyevalutions” helps us make sure the user do as little typing as possible and can express really rich ideas [for analysis].
-This is what underlies ggplot2 and some of our other libraries (Editor’s note: ggplot2 is a popular data visualization library.)
-The idea is to get things out of your head and on to the computer as quickly as possible.
+This is what underlies ggplot2 and some of our other libraries (Editor’s note: ggplot2 is a popular data visualization library.) **The idea is to get things out of your head and on to the computer as quickly as possible**.

 Hadley Wickham, in a recent [Quartz interview](https://qz.com/1661487/hadley-wickham-on-the-future-of-r-python-and-the-tidyverse/).